StratifyLabs/StratifyBlog/content/makers/2019-08-06-Ohms-Law-for-Makers.md

 > This is the first article in a [series](/tags/EE-for-Makers/) to teach you all the EE you need to know for working with and designing microcontroller based circuits.

+George Ohm was a German physicist, mathematician and one of the first "makers".
+He built some equipment that allowed him to show the proportional relationship between voltage and current, known today as Ohm's law.
 Ohm's law is a simple and handy formula when building electronic circuits.
-Voltage equals current times resistance.
+It is: voltage equals current times resistance.

 $$ V=I \cdot R $$